venturaEffect/the_consciousness_ai/README.md

 ## Overview

 The **Artificial Consciousness Module (ACM)** attempts to create synthetic awareness in AI systems by combining the latest AI technologies, virtual reality (VR) environments, and emotional processing.
 This project explores the possibility of replicating human-like consciousness in non-biological systems.
-By fostering an emotional connection between an ACM-equipped AI agent and humans, the system aims to reinforce adherence to **Asimov’s Three Laws of Robotics**.
+By fostering an emotional connection between an ACM-equipped AI agent and humans, to reinforce adherence to **Asimov’s Three Laws of Robotics**.

 **Link:** [The Consciousness AI Module](https://theconsciousness.ai)